Davidham3/ASTGCN-2019-mxnet/README.md

 # Improvements

-1. We use gluon(MXNet) to implement our model instead of pytorch in this released version.
-2. We use convolutional operation to map the output of ASTGCN block to the label space because that can help the model achieve a better performance.
+1. We use convolutional operation to map the output of ASTGCN block to the label space because that can help the model achieve a better performance.

 # Configuration